ShapeOfMatter/Mako-Bates/_posts/2021-03-03-progress-on-bgw.markdown

 ---
-title: "Notes tangential to the BGW protocol
+title: "Notes tangential to the BGW protocol"
 date: 2021-03-03
 description: "What's going on and how do I think it might be improved"
 ---